omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ##### **_Defining getters and setters_**

 Every object in JavaScript can have getter and setter properties.
-These are calls **Assessor properties**, while normal properties are called **Data properties**.
+These are called **Assessor properties**, while normal properties are called **Data properties**.

 Getters and setters are functions that get and set values, but on the outside, they look like regular properties.